t-dillon/tdoku/docs/sudoku.md

 Who doesn't love [Sudoku](https://en.wikipedia.org/wiki/Sudoku)?

-Judging from the number of websites, apps, and books on the topic, lots of people love it; judging from the profusion of here's-my-Sudoku-solver blog posts (like this one), programmers love it too; and judging from the academic attention it has recieved, computer scientists and ML researchers love it just as much as everyone else.
+Judging from the number of websites, apps, and books on the topic, lots of people love it; judging from the profusion of github projects and here's-my-Sudoku-solver blog posts (like this one), programmers love it too; and judging from the academic attention it has recieved, computer scientists and ML researchers love it just as much as everyone else.